DanielChang98/nextjs-blog/posts/previous-project.md

 # | Lessons Learnt
 There are 3 aspects on what I learnt through this experience:
 ### 1. Technology and Values
-I definitely would say that I learnt more about technology - Git, Firebase, Android Studio, etc- after working on this project.
+I definitely would say that I learnt more about technology - Git, Firebase, Android Studio, etc - after working on this project.
 Not only that, but also the ***values*** we need to have in learning new things.

-Being tenacious, having grit, being resourceful and also a good mindset is required when learning about developing new applications.
+Being tenacious, having grit, being resourceful and also a good mindset is required when learning about developing new applications, using new technologies.

 ### 2. Development Process
 At the end of the competition, I reflected on what should be done instead so that the whole process would